beregor/Sid/README.md

-# These are SIDs setup for ES plugin VFPC.
+# This is an Norwegian SIDs setup for EuroSscope plugin VFPC.
 # Main plugin can be downloaded from https://github.com/hpeter2/VFPC